-Having a more resort feel the Blue Gate Garden Inn has an inviting patio with fire pits, a large indoor pool, and complimentary breakfast.
-The Ice Creamery serves up tasty treats while large living room areas offer guests a spot to unwind.
+Having a more resort feel, the Blue Gate Garden Inn has an inviting patio with fire pits, a large indoor pool, and a complimentary breakfast.
+The Ice Creamery serves up scoops of Hudsonville ice cream while large living room areas offer guests a spot to unwind.

 Tips For Visiting Indiana Amish Country